D-Skr/wlabs/README.md

 3. Create a variable called app and set its value equal to express invoked

 4. Set your server up to accept JSON object responses

+5. Set your express server to listen to requests on port 4000, test with nodemon

+6. Create a get request for the endpoint ‘/api/users’ and another to get weather information

+7. Start your server up and check its functionality using the given HTML file